-Illinois man faces hate crime charges after incident with woman wearing Puerto Rico flag shirt
+Illinois Man Faces Hate Crime Charges After Incident With Woman Wearing Puerto Rico Flag Shirt

 Prosecutors filed the two Class 3 felony hate crime charges against Timothy G. Trybus, Cook County state’s attorney’s office spokeswoman Tandra Simonton said.

 Trybus could face up to five years in prison for each of the hate crime charges.
-He has a bail hearing Friday afternoon in Skokie, Illinois.
+He was released Friday on $10,000 bond.

 Officer resigns